shukriadams/arewedown/README.md

 ## Dashboards

+Dashboards let you vizualize watchers.
+A given dashboard can display the status of any watcher.
+Dashboards automatically reload to update watcher state, and are written to be display on large screens on low-performance devices such as Raspberry Pi's.

 ## Tests

-One of the main reasons for Are We Down? is to make it simple to write custom uptime tests in Javascript, Python or Bash.
-AWD ships with several internal tests that cover standard queries like HTTP 200 checks and Docker container lookups, but the you can write your own tests.
+One of the main reasons for Are We Down? is to make it simple to write custom uptime tests in Javascript, Python or Bash. `AWD?` ships with several internal tests that cover standard queries like HTTP 200 checks and Docker container lookups, but the you can write your own tests.

 - Tests are JS modules which export async functions.